 What You Will Learn

 As part of our early childhood education licensure program, you'll learn concepts surrounding human growth and development for early childhood education, planning for elementary classrooms, educational psychology, and more.
+You'll also learn:

 - how to value the strengths and assets of families and communities

 - how to become a culturally responsive teacher committed to social justice

 Check out the following four-year course plan for an overview of a common course of study for our students.

 EMILY BROWN HOFFMAN

 Great teachers change lives.
 But what’s the best way to prepare aspiring elementary educators to be classroom heroes?
 That question inspires education professor Emily Hoffman every day.
 Learn more about her work.

 - Experienced, Engaged Faculty: You'll learn from and work directly with dedicated faculty members who have at least three years of professional experience in classrooms and other school settings.
 Read their bios.

 - Community Engagement: We prepare teachers who are culturally responsive and committed to social justice through engagement with the community.